 The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized ISO 14001 Environmental Management Standard.
 BNL was the first DOE Office of Science Laboratory to become officially registered to this standard.
-BNL was also the first Office of Science Laboratory to achieve registration under the OHSAS 18001 Standard.
-Each certification requires the Laboratory to undergo annual audits by an accredited registrar to assure that the systems are maintained and to identify evidence of continual improvement.
-In 2019, an EMS certification audit determined that BNL continues to conform to the ISO 14001:2015 Standard.
+BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in July 2020.
+The Surveillance identified no nonconformances and determined that the Laboratory was in full conformance to the Standard; therefore, BNL will maintain its current certification.

 BNL follows Executive Order (EO) 13834, Efficient Federal Operations, which replaced EO 13693, Planning for Federal Sustainability in the Next Decade, in 2018.
 The order establishes sustainability goals for federal agencies with a focus on sustainability initiatives that save money and increase efficiency across the government with guidance, recommendations, plans, and numerical targets.
-DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) pursuant to EO 13693.
+DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) pursuant to EO 13834.
 Each DOE facility is required to have a Site Sustainability Plan (SSP) in place detailing the strategy for achieving these long-term goals and due dates and to provide an annual status.
 The requirements influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP.
-For a status summary of BNL's 2019 SSP, see Appendix E.
+For a status summary of BNL's 2020 SSP, see Appendix E.

 The Laboratory's Pollution Prevention (P2) Program is an essential element for the successful implementation of BNL's EMS.
 The P2 Program reflects the national and DOE pollution prevention goals and policies and represents an ongoing effort to make pollution prevention and waste minimization an integral part of the Laboratory's operating philosophy.

 Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with BSA and BNL's ESSH Policy.
-The overall goal of the P2 Program is to create a systems approach that integrates pollution prevention and waste minimization, resource conservation, recvcling, and affirmative procurement into all planning and decision making.
+The overall goal of the P2 Program is to create a systems approach that integrates pollution prevention and waste minimization, resource conservation, recycling, and affirmative procurement into all planning and decision making.
 The implementation of pollution prevention opportunities, recycling programs, and conservation initiatives continues to reduce both waste volumes and management costs.
-In 2019, these efforts resulted in nearly \$3.1 million in cost avoidance or savings and approximately 1.6 million pounds of materials being reduced, recycled, or reused annually.